helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 We believe one of the most effective ways to meet the data demand of Service Providers [as defined in HIP53](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview) on the Mobile subDAO is to lower equipment costs and simplify the installation process.
 We believe that Wi-Fi access points can help achieve both of those goals.

-Wi-Fi Access Points will belong to the Hotspot category; owners of these devices are classified as Hotspot Owners; Nova Labs is classified as Hotspot Vendor [as defined in HIP53] (https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview)
+Wi-Fi access points will belong to the Hotspot category; owners of these devices are classified as Hotspot Owners; Nova Labs is classified as Hotspot Vendor [as defined in HIP53](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview).

+WiFi access points qualify as DNP devices as specified in [HIP51](https://github.com/helium/HIP/blob/main/0051-helium-dao.md).

 ## Stakeholders

-All stakeholders are defined in accordance with HIP53 (https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview)
+All stakeholders are defined in accordance with [HIP53](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md#economics-overview).

 - Subscribers would benefit from faster-growing people-powered coverage.
 - Service Providers would be able to provide cheaper services and thus acquire more Subscribers by relying on the Helium Mobile Network for offloading data.